Never Bean? Try Us Out! 5 Classes For $50

 Baby Mumma’s classes are for those post 6 week doctors check or during pregnancy and are an enjoyable and effective way to move and make friends with like minded mums in your area.
 Our teachers are highly skilled in the space of pre and postnatal and can provide exercise modifications tailored to each individual.

 They are a great opportunity to bond with other new mums or to hang out with your mother’s group (instead of another cafe, joy!).
-The easiest way to trial our Mumma Beans class is to purchase our “5 classes for $50” introductory offer at one of our studios below.
+The easiest way to trial our Mumma Beans class is to purchase our “5 classes for $50” introductory offer at our award-winning bondi beach studio.

 IS PILATES SAFE IN PREGNANCY?